 The most classic view of the harbour is from the Tsim Sha Tsui waterfront.
 Here you can stand right in front of the harbour and not only marvel at the topological and architectural spectacle of Hong Kong’s iconic skyline, but also admire how the colourful lights from across the harbour dance on the waves.
-While you’re at the waterfront, head toward Tsim Sha Tsui East to check out the Avenue of Stars, colonial , and enjoy in the evening.,
+While you’re at the waterfront, head toward Tsim Sha Tsui East to check out the Avenue of Stars, colonial and enjoy in the evening.

 As one of the oldest forms of transportation in Hong Kong, thehas been faithfully carrying passengers across the harbour for more than a century.
 Although cross-harbour road and rail tunnels now connect both sides of the harbour, the Star Ferry still holds a dear place in locals’ hearts, providing a scenic way to cross the harbour that provides an up-close view of our iconic skyline, and an experience that is reminiscent of the charms of old Hong Kong.

 As the highest point on Hong Kong Island,has been Hong Kong’s most exclusive neighbourhood since colonial times and is also home to the city’s rich and famous today.
 But it is the view that makes The Peak one of the most popular attractions in Hong Kong.
-By day, your eyes stretch across sparkling skyscrapers and Victoria Harbour all the way to the green hills of the New Territories.
+By day, your eyes stretch across sparkling skyscrapers and the harbour all the way to the green hills of the New Territories.
 In early evening, this panorama melts into pink and orange before reincarnating as a dazzling galaxy of light, shimmering beneath you.
 And if you listen carefully enough, you can hear Asia’s world city humming below.

-For those who would like to experience Victoria Harbour with a taste of history, then theis a must visit!
+For those who would like to experience the harbour with a taste of history, then theis a must visit!
 The bauhinia is the emblem of Hong Kong; the Forever Blooming Bauhinia Sculpture that sits on the promenade was a gift from the Central Government to mark the 1997 handover of Hong Kong from Britain to China.
 Every day from 7:50–8:03am (except the first day of each month) is a flag-raising ceremony performed by Hong Kong police officers, which is a nice way to start a day by the harbour.